THE MENUS FROM OUTER SPACE

 Can’t say I’m convinced…

 Cast aside any preconceptions you might have.
-Essentially the whole aim of molecular gastronomy is to create flavours and textures that will temporarily transport our taste buds to a happier world
+Essentially the whole aim of molecular gastronomy is to create flavors and textures that will temporarily transport our taste buds to a happier world

 Try the following on for size: